frendsick/torth/docs/types.md

 ### ptr - Pointer

 Pointers point to a location in memory.
-Memories can be defined with the [MEMORY](./keywords.md#MEMORY) keyword.
 [Strings](#STR---String) are also pointers to the null-terminated string buffer.
 Value can be stored to a pointer's location with STORE intrinsics, and the dereferenced value can be pushed to the stack with LOAD intrinsics.

+Pointer can only be created by [casting](#casting).
+See `malloc` function in [std](../lib/std.torth) library, which allocates memory and returns a pointer to the beginning of the allocated memory chunk.

 ### str - String

-Strings are defined with double quotes.
+String literals are defined with double quotes.
 A defined string adds a null-terminated string buffer to the `.data` section of the executable.

-The string can be used and modified with the same techniques as [pointers](#ptr---pointer).
-See Examples from [MEMORY documentation](./keywords.md#MEMORY).
+A string is like a [pointer](#ptr---pointer) as it points to the address of the beginning of the string data.

+**Note**: Modifying the string literals stored in the `.data` section could cause undefined behavior.
+It is recommended to create a copy of the string with the `str.copy` function from the [std](../lib/std.torth) and modifying the copied data instead of the string literal.

 #### Escape sequence characters